 In the Raw Food Lab, a number of different unprocessed, whole-food supplement products have been tested.
 The problem with many of the powder products on the market today, however, is that it's difficult to tell whether or not it's living and raw or not, according to Dr. Donaldson.
 Sometimes, even the labels can be misleading.
 As such, Dr. Donaldson and his team developed enzyme testing, which identifies a 100 percent correlation between the living, raw food and enzyme activity.
 If no enzyme activity is found, the product is considered to be dead, rather than a living, raw product.

 The four different categories of testing included bottled juices, blenders versus juicers, almonds and almond butter, and barley grass juice and leaf-powered products.
 For each set of products there were six enzymes tested.
 They were each then ranked by enzyme activity.
+Blending does not reduce enzyme activity, according to the Raw Food Lab test results.

 The bottled juice analysis found that some juices are just not as rich in enzymes, which may be a result of the produce itself.
 For example, kale and carrots naturally have more enzymes than fruits, celery and cucumbers.
 There was no data to support that enzyme activity is lost in high pressure processing juice.
 However, flash pasteurization juice was not found to have any enzyme activity.